Mission

 Tina - your mediation of the workshop was really nice to observe.
 It was expert steering of the discussion without bias and intervention, Big thank you for what we achieved!
 Hope we get to work with each other in the future, and until then a great week ahead to you!
 ThanksDaria - Team lead Strategy Frankfurt

 The last three months in the leadership lab were fantastic.
 I just got promoted to a new manager role and feel very well prepared.
 Thanks for guiding us through the Leadership Lab with your enthusiasm and sharing your personal experiences.
-Travis, Head of Service Design, Boston
+Travis, Head of Innovation, Boston

 Thank you for such a wonderful opportunity.
 I greatly appreciated the level of deep introspection that you asked from us and I can already see such a difference in how I collaborate with my teams.
 Wishing you the very best and saying thank you again for the fantastic leadership lab.Kaija, Tech Lead Helsinki